 Fuel system.
 This is the main area modified during performance tuning.
-Both the ignition timing and the amount of fuel injected can be modified to provide more power from the engine.
-Alterations can also be made to ensure your car is achieving the right air-to-fuel ratio.
+You can adjust both the ignition timing and the amount of fuel injected to provide more power from the engine.
+You can also make alterations to ensure your car is achieving the right air-to-fuel ratio.

 Intake and exhaust system.
-Improving the cold air intake system or upgrading to a high-performance catback exhaust can increase the engine’s horsepower.
-These upgrades usually involve installing new components, such as a dual exhaust, in addition to chip tuning.
+Improving the cold air intake system or upgrading to a high-performance cat-back exhaust can increase the engine’s horsepower.
+These upgrades usually involve installing new components, such as dual exhaust, in addition to chip tuning.

 Transmission and gearbox.
 “Short-shift” modifications are one popular tuning option.
 This reduces the amount of time between gear shifts, increasing your acceleration.
 These modifications can improve horsepower, torque, and fuel efficiency.

 Suspension.
-Modifying the springs, anti-roll bars, shock absorbers, and other suspension components changes how your vehicle handles on rough roads.
-This can improve the handling and response of the vehicle, especially when you’re going around corners.
+Modifying the springs, anti-roll bars, shock absorbers, and other suspension components changes how your vehicle handles rough roads.
+This can improve the handling and response of the car, especially when you’re going around corners.

 Tires.
-Changing the size of the tires affects how the car handles and changes the distance between the undercarriage and the road.
-Many tire replacements are made to customize the car to specific driving conditions, such as wintery weather or off-roading.
+Changing the tires’ size affects how the car handles and changes the distance between the undercarriage and the road.
+Many tire replacements are made to customize the vehicle to specific driving conditions, such as wintery weather or off-roading.